Our Economic Recovery

 Supporting Jobs and Businesses

-- Reduce the non-residential municipal tax rate.
+- Reduce and maintain a lowered non-residential municipal tax rate.

 By implementing these measures, we will create a viable environment, that is sustainable and predictable, to instill confidence in those considering Calgary as a place to invest and call home for businesses of every type and size.